 - As a part of our District Wellness Policy, students will celebrate their birthdays in a variety of ways.
-Students are not allowed to bring individual birthday snacks or items for students. - We ask that you do not send balloons or flowers to the school for your child's birthday.
-Any such items will be left in the office and the student will get the item when they leave for the day.
-Students will not be taking the balloons/flowers back to their classroom. - Classroom teachers may have other ways they celebrate students in their classroom, but it is not mandatory.
+Students are not allowed to bring individual birthday snacks. - We ask that you do not send balloons or flowers to the school for your child's birthday.
+If they are received, they will remain in the main office for students or families to pick up after school. - Classroom teachers may have other ways they celebrate students in their classroom, but it is not mandatory.